totten/esmdemo/README.md

 In these examples, we load one ES module -- and it recursively loads another ES module.

 The _basic_ examples only work with *physical paths*.
-Physical paths in a few scenarios:
+Physical paths are useful in a few scenarios:

 * The dependencies are physically stored in the same folder.
 (In this case, use a relative path like `./my-other-module.js`.)
 * The dependencies are distributed via CDN.
 (In this case, use an absolute URL like `https://unpkg.com/foo/my-other-module.js`.)